freepose/pyFAST/README.md

 | pyFAST (GNN)              | XMC-DC           |  0.057 | 0.042 | 0.239 | 0.032 |
 | LSTM                      | XMC-DC           |  0.065 | 0.048 | 0.255 | 0.036 |

-We observed that pyFAST models, particularly Transformer-based architectures, exhibit strong performance on long-term forecasting tasks, while also maintaining computational efficiency due to the optimized implementations and modular design. pyFAST's modularity also allows for easy customization and adaptation of models, which can lead to further performance improvements for specific datasets and tasks.
+*For detailed benchmarking methodology and comprehensive results, please refer to our JMLR-MLOSS paper [Paper Citation - Add citation once available].*

-## Code Example (Usability)
+## Code Example: Transformer Forecasting on ETT Dataset (Usability)

-To illustrate pyFAST's usability, here is a Python code example demonstrating a typical workflow for time series forecasting using the Transformer model on the ETT dataset.
-This example showcases the ease of use and flexibility of the library, highlighting how users can quickly get started with time series analysis using pyFAST.
+Explore pyFAST's ease of use with this Python code example, showcasing a typical forecasting workflow using a Transformer model on the ETT dataset:

 ```python
 from fast.data.dataset import TimeSeriesDataset